Tamimjabr/my-pwd-b3/src/components/my-nickname/README.md

 An attribute that represent the user nickname in the quiz.

 Default value: ''

-### `changer`
-An attribute; that, if specified means the component will show the input field to enable the user to change nickname between attempts.

-Default value: false

 ## Styling with CSS
 The submit input (button) is styleable using the part `nickNameBtn`